Scott-Devine/CloudMELT/README.md

 ## Set up worker nodes

-Two things need to happen on each worker node before running a workflow:
+Two things need to happen on each worker node before running a MELT workflow:
 1. Log in to Docker and retrieve the access-restricted MELT Docker image from Amazon ECR
 2. Create symlink from /mnt/ephemeral/tmp (SSD storage) to /root/tmp

-These steps are partially automated.
+These steps are partially automated by a script but you will need to identify the public IP addresses of the AWS worker nodes (using the AWS console) in order to copy files to and run commands on the Toil worker nodes.

 ### Log in to docker and distribute config.json

-Run the following command on the local machine to show the `docker login` command needed to access Amazon ECR (Elastic Container Registry):
+First, run the following command on the local machine to show the `docker login` command needed to retrieve the MELT Docker image from Amazon's ECR (Elastic Container Registry):

 ```
 user@local_machine$ aws ecr get-login --region us-east-1 --no-include-email